Overview of Deportation/Removal Laws

 When most people think of an immigrant getting deported, they think of undocumented immigrants, often called illegal aliens.
 This mainly means people who either crossed the U.S. border illegally or stayed beyond their permitted time under the terms of a temporary (nonimmigrant) visa or after an entry on a visa waiver.
 Indeed, many undocumented aliens enter and are removed from the U.S. each year.
 But they are not the only aliens who can be deported.

-Any immigrant who violates the terms of his or her lawful stay can be deported or removed from the United States.
-This might include a tourist who accepts a job (not allowed), a student who fails to pursue a full-time course of study, or a worker who switches to a new job, away from the employer who petitioned for the worker.
+Any immigrant who violates the terms of their lawful stay can be deported or removed from the United States.
+This might include a tourist who accepts a job from a U.S. employer (not allowed), a student in college who fails to pursue a full-time course of study, or a worker who switches to a new job, away from the employer who petitioned for them.

-In addition, any immigrant who hasn't yet become a U.S. citizen, including a green-card holder (permanent resident) can be deported if he or she does something that's on the immigration law's list of grounds of deportability.
+In addition, any immigrant who has not yet become a U.S. citizen, including a green-card holder (permanent resident) can be deported if they do something that's on the immigration law's list of grounds of deportability.

 What Are the Grounds of Deportability?